 Cattle: Cattle are ruminants, which means their stomachs have four compartments: the rumen, reticulum, omasum, and abomasum.
 They eat their food, it partially ferments, and they regurgitate it to be chewed again to break down all the plant material.
 The way they digest foods allows them to eat grains and grasses that humans and other animals can’t.
 This includes corn (which is a grass) and soy (which is a legume).

 Can cows eat corn?
-It’s hard to say as there are numerous conflicting studies as to whether they can digest corn or they can’t.
-The short answer is that they can eat it, but in large quantities, fed continuously, it can cause acidosis and bloat.
+It’s hard to say as there are numerous conflicting studies as to whether they can digest corn (just that a producer needs to be mindful of grain overload) or they can’t.
+The short answer is that they can eat it, but when managed improperly in large amounts, it can cause acidosis and bloat.
 The same goes for soy (a great source of protein).
 Research says a cow’s soy intake should be limited to whole soybeans, with that making up no more than 15 percent of their feed.
-Higher levels of soy can cause health issues.
-Because cows are so expensive to feed, corn and soy are used to lower feed costs.
+Higher levels of soy increase the risk of certain health issues.
+Because cows are so expensive to feed, corn and soy are used to lower feed costs in addition to their nutritional benefits.

 Chickens that eat only corn and soy often have highly imbalanced Omega 6:3 ratios (this imbalance is what is said to possibly make poultry products inflammatory foods for humans).
 On the flipside, all-vegetarian diets for poultry means they aren’t fed low quality animal byproducts as part of their diet (this was a big concern in the 1990s when Mad Cow Disease was occuring).